 - Transfer one third of the black forest ice cream base into an ice cream tub.

-- Spoon one third of the cherry coulis on the ice cream.
+- Spoon one third of the cherry coulis onto the ice cream.

 - Use a jam knife or a palette knife to cut through the cherry sauce on the ice cream in circular motion to create cherry coulis swirls.